Did I Just Hear Maelle Ricker’s Voice ?

 In any event, I was bent on finding denatured alcohol rather that burn methyl hydrate.

 I thought I had found what I was looking for over at West Marine.
 They sell something called blue flame stove fuel, and though there was very little information on the bottle, I assume this is some type of ethanol mix.
 I almost had heart failure when I picked up the small bottle (less than a litre) and saw the price tag: $30.00.
 Burning EverClear would be cheaper.
-Meanwhile, in the US, West Marine sells a gallon of gallon of “soot-free alcohol” for 29.00 !
+Meanwhile, in the US, West Marine sells a gallon of “soot-free alcohol” for 29.00 !

 I’d almost given up, when I stopped by Steveston Marine just off Granville Island.
 They now stock something called Captain PHAB Marine Alcohol, from a Peterborough Ontario company, Captain PHAB.